 The extracted fraction was deposited on a filter membrane for XRD analysis.
-Quantification was by the peak area integration method.
+Quantification was by the RIR method.
 Only crystalline material present in the sample will give peaks in the XRD scan.
-Amorphous (non crystalline) material will add to the background.
+Amorphous (non-crystalline) material will add to the background but is estimated by the software.
 The search match software used was EVA (Bruker).
-The ICDD card set was ICDD PDF4/Minerals 2018.
-The x-ray source was cobalt radiation.
+The ICDD card set was ICDD PDF4+ 2021.
+The X-ray source was cobalt radiation.
 ICCD match probabilities are reported as an indication of how well the diffraction peaks of this sample compare with currently published literature on the quoted mineral.
 No Rietveld refinement was conducted on the acquired spectrum unless otherwise stated.

-The respirable (as defined in ISO 7708) quartz concentration of the bulk was calculated by multiplying the volume percent of the respirable-only (PM4) fraction by the alpha-quartz concentration of the respirable only fraction.
+The respirable (as defined in ISO 7708) silica concentration of the bulk was calculated by multiplying the volume percent of the respirable-only (PM4) fraction by the α -quartz, cristobalite and tridymite concentrations of the respirable only fraction.